Structure – anything composed of parts arranged together in some way; an organization (dictionary.com)

 Structure, based on the definition creates organization.
 We present a professional front when we can start a process with a potential customer in a clear and organized fashion.
 There is nothing worse than speaking to someone who will assist you with a large purchase, and as a customer, you are concerned that the salesperson has no idea what they are doing based on what is coming out of their mouth.

-You can be the most competent and talented sales associate; however, if you are not presenting yourself and your material in an organized fashion, your customer may not stay engaged and go elsewhere, especially if there is any type of waiting involved.
 In a world that focuses on instant gratification, if someone doesn’t like how they were spoken to on the first call, they will most likely not call back, even if they must wait for an answer or product.
 They will call someone else who seemed more competent and upfront on the first impression.

 A specific structure on the phone creates an efficient and educational experience for the customer and ensures the salesperson has not forgotten any details.
 There is no point in spending 15-20 minutes on the phone when a conversation can be 6-8 minutes long and cover all the same information.